rea1dias/ShopGrid/README.md

 # ShopGrid

-**ShopGrid** is a pet project for learning and practicing microservice architecture with Java and Spring Boot.
+**ShopGrid** is a backend pet project built to practice real-world microservice architecture with Java and Spring Boot.

-The goal of this project is not to build a real production marketplace, but to create a realistic backend system that demonstrates modern backend patterns: service decomposition, API Gateway, authentication, event-driven communication, distributed tracing, metrics, Docker, and fault tolerance.
+The goal is not to build a production marketplace, but to implement the patterns and infrastructure that real backend engineers work with every day: service decomposition, event-driven communication, fault tolerance, observability, email notifications, and API documentation.

-## Project Idea

-ShopGrid is an e-commerce platform split into several independent services.

-Each service has its own responsibility and can be developed, tested, and deployed separately.
+---

 ## Architecture